inhahe/scribbles3/README.md

 I used to draw designs like what this makes, on paper, a long time ago, and for many years I wanted to create it progammatically, but I just couldn't quite figure out how I could do it.
 But recently I started thinking about it again and coding, and I had a couple of realizations that made it possible.

+Dependencies:
+- boost_program_options
+- boost_regex
+- SDL2

+This program runs on both Linux and Windows.
+For Windows, you'll have to set Additional Include Directories and Additional Library Directories in Visual Studio to point to your Boost and SDL2 directories.

 ```
 Options:
   --help                 This help screen